RakenduR/RakenduR/README.md

 #### About Me

-* Data Analysis and Data Science Professional
+🔭 Data Analysis and Data Science Professional
-* Skilled in Python, R, ASP.net and SQL
-* Skilled in Machine Learning lifecycle - Exploratory Data Analysis, Data Wrangling, Model Training, Hyper Parameter Tuning, Pipeline Building
-* Proficient in developing Data Visualisation Dashboards using Power BI and Tableau
-* Experienced as  Business and Quality Analyst in Insurance and Banking sectors
-* Excellent Communication skills and experienced in vendor and stakeholder management
+🌱 Master of IT in Business - Analytics Student at Singapore Management University,2022 🌏 Lives in Singapore

 #### My Skills
 * Data Analysis